haveno-dex/haveno/docs/deployment-guide.md

 Customize and deploy haveno-pricenode.env and haveno-pricenode.service to run as a system service.

+## Register Monero nodes for clients

+Optionally register new or different Monero nodes for clients to connect to in `getAllXmrNodes()` within XmrNodes.java.

 ## Create and register seed nodes

 From the root of the repository, run `make seednode` to run a seednode on Monero's mainnet or `make seednode-stagenet` to run a seednode on Monero's stagenet.